nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 ## `jmp` - Jump

-Normally, the `RPC` register auto-increment itself, after each instruction gets executed.
+Typically, the `RPC` register auto-increment after each instruction gets executed.

 `jmp` is an instruction that makes our `RPC` jump to the location specified by the contents of the `BASER` (base register).